 Unofficial third-party app stores may sell good apps, but they are more likely to have applications infected with malware.
 They can also sell what appears to be common, safe apps at lower prices than the official store.
 However, these apps can have ransomware or adware injected into their code that you cannot see.

 The risk of the third type of app that connects with another service isn’t malware.
 But when used, you’ve permitted it to view sensitive data from that point forward.
-So long after you’ve taken that quiz, the company is still mining your profile for potentially sensitive data.
+So long after you’ve played that quick game, the company is still mining your profile for potentially sensitive data.

 The risk for your business

-What happens if a malicious app slips through?
+What happens if malicious third-party apps slip through?

 What if someone doesn’t do their due diligence, and a malicious third-party app downloads onto your network?
 What kind of malware could make its way into your system, and what trouble could it cause?
-It could be any number of things, but here are a few examples.
+Here are a few examples.

 Not worth the risk

-Now, there may be some confusion about what me mean when we say “third party integration”, so let’s clear that up right now.
-We’re talking about any software developed by non-Microsoft sources, and which requires permissions/access to any information that’s in your Microsoft 365 tenant.
+There may be some confusion about what me mean when we say “third-party integration”; we’re talking about any software developed by non-Microsoft sources, and which requires permissions/access to any information that’s in your Microsoft 365 tenant.

 How to turn on the setting